 Submitted by: Niranjan N. Singh, MD, DM

-Reviewed by: Shan Chen, MD
+Edited by: Shan Chen, MD

 Brauner S, Eriksson-Dufva A, Hietala MA, Frisell T, Press R, Piehl F. Comparison Between Rituximab Treatment for New-Onset Generalized Myasthenia Gravis and Refractory Generalized Myasthenia Gravis